The cancellation of a workflow stops its execution and delete its state.

 We can cancel running workflows by using a stub that target them by id:

 HelloWorldWorkflow w = client.getWorkflowById(HelloWorldWorkflow.class, id); client.cancel(w);

 val w : HelloWorldWorkflow = client.getWorkflowById(HelloWorldWorkflow::class.java, id) client.cancel(w)

 val w : HelloWorldWorkflow = client.getWorkflowByTag(HelloWorldWorkflow::class.java, "foo") client.cancel(w)

 Cancelling a workflow cancels its child workflows as well.

-If you do not want this behavior, you should dispatch your child workflow from a task.
+If we do not want this behavior, we should dispatch our child workflow from a task.